-- Oral comprehension: this section is used to assess the candidate’s ability to understand spoken French.
+- Oral comprehension.
+This section is used to assess the candidate’s ability to understand spoken French.
 The candidate listens to audio recordings of conversations in daily life contexts.
 He must then answer 29 questions in the form of multiple choice questions.
 This section lasts 25 minutes and is itself divided into 4 parts:

-- Mastering the structure of the language: in this part, the candidate is assessed on his syntactic abilities through questions relating to grammar, syntax, word order, and vocabulary.
+- Mastering the structure of the language.
+In this part, the candidate is assessed on his syntactic abilities through questions relating to grammar, syntax, word order, and vocabulary.
 Overall, the test lasts 15 minutes and includes 18 questions in the form of multiple choice questions

-- Written comprehension: The aim of this part is to assess the candidate’s ability to understand familiar names, very simple words and sentences, but also short articles and literary and daily life texts.
+- Written comprehension.
+The aim of this part is to assess the candidate’s ability to understand familiar names, very simple words and sentences, but also short articles and literary and daily life texts.
 This means reading and understanding various texts from the French speaking culture, and then answering 29 questions in the form of a multiple choice questions.
 This test lasts 45 minutes.

-You may also have to complete the 2 additional parts of the test:
+Then, you may also have to complete the 2 additional parts of the test:

-- Oral expression: this is a maximum 12-minute face-to-face interview with an examiner.
+- Oral expression.
+This is a maximum 12-minute face-to-face interview with an examiner.
 This section itself is divided into 3 separate tasks:

-- First task: a directed interview which lasts 2 minutes (without preparation).
+- First task.
+A directed interview which lasts 2 minutes (without preparation).
 The candidate is rated on his ability to spontaneously exchange in French with a person he does not know

-- Second task: an interaction which lasts 5 minute and a half with the examiner (with 2 minutes of preparation).
+- Second task.
+An interaction which lasts 5 minute and a half with the examiner (with 2 minutes of preparation).
 The candidate is assessed on his ability to obtain information in a daily life situation

-- Third task: expressing viewpoint without preparation (4 ½ minutes oral).
+- Third task. expressing viewpoint without preparation (4 ½ minutes oral).
 The candidate must demonstrate the ability to speak spontaneously, fluently and in a convincing manner

-- Written expression: this test lasts 60 minutes and is divided into 3 tasks
+- Written expression.
+This test lasts 60 minutes and is divided into 3 tasks

 What score do I need to obtain?